 The FOEN in numbers

-In 2018, the FOEN has a workforce of around 498 to carry out its work.
+In 2022, the FOEN has a workforce of around 528 FTE (full time equivalent) to carry out its work.
 It administers a budget of approximately CHF 1.9 billion.
-This corresponds to around 2.7 percent of the total federal budget.
-Approximately 90 percent of these funds are used for subsidies and the redistribution of incentive levies (CO2 and VOC).
-Ten percent is spent on personnel, material and operating costs.
+This corresponds to around 2.4 percent of the total federal budget.
+Approximately 89 percent of these funds are used for subsidies and the redistribution of incentive levies (CO2 and VOC).
+11 percent is spent on personnel, material and operating costs.

 1971: Creation of the Federal Office for Environmental Protection at a time when awareness of environmental issues was just developing.